-Operating costs used in this report are based on operating expense records of VAALCO, the operator of the properties.
-These costs include the overhead expenses allowed under joint operating agreements along with estimates of costs to be incurred offshore Gabon.
-Headquarters general and administrative overhead expenses of VAALCO are included to the extent that they are covered under joint operating agreements.
-Operating costs are held constant throughout the lives of the properties.
+Operating costs used in this report are based on operating expense records of VAALCO.
+These costs include the per-well overhead expenses allowed under joint operating agreements along with estimates of costs to be incurred at and below the district and field levels.
+Operating costs have been divided into per-well costs and per-unit-of-production costs.
+Headquarters general and administrative overhead expenses of VAALCO are included to the extent that they are covered under joint operating agreements for the operated properties.
+Operating costs are not escalated for inflation.